hlmeS/ms-thesis/PITCHME.md

 #### Use Case: Residential Demand Management & Response

-The @color[orange](simulation goal) is to model residential energy usage based on individual appliances and then control the appliances in the case of a @color[orange](direct load control (DLC) event).
+The @color[orange](simulation goal) is to model residential energy usage based on individual appliances and then control the appliances in the case of a @color[orange](direct load control) (DLC) event.

 +++